Chris91ss/UBB-FMI-Computer_Science/README.md

-# UBB-FMI-Computer_Science
+# Babeș-Bolyai University, Mathematics & Computer Science

-Here you will find all of the work I've done during my student years at Babeș-Bolyai University, Mathematics &amp; Computer Science Cluj-Napoca
+### Here you will find the following materials:

+- Assignments, bonus projects, hand written notes & courses and many more things I've collected and done during the years as a computer science student.